ssfsx17/sky-islands/readable.md

   - **Dark Force Ark** - When you cause more than 1 damage with an Unarmed attack or technique, you and all square-side-adjacent allies regain 1 Energy.
+      - Mapless: All allies in your row
   - **Dehydration** - Physical Power is zero.
 Removed whenever you take Water elemental damage.
   - **Earth Stone Pillar Body** - You cannot be moved or turned around unwillingly.
 Your Physical Armor is increased by an amount equal to half of your Power Level.
+      - Mapless: You cannot lose Maneuver from enemy actions.
   - **Elemental Armor Coating: <Specific>** - Requires that you use armor and/or a shield.
 Incoming damage from the specified element is halved.
 The most recent application of this status removes all